 A Day in the Life of a Work at Home, Homeschooling Mom of 7

 6:00 – up and at ’em.
 I safeguard this precious early morning time when the house is quiet and nobody needs me yet!
-I read my Bible, write in a journal, read a good book, slowly sip an espresso brewed in my beloved Nespresso machine, read my goals, do personal growth stuff, and generally introvert.
+I write in a journal, read a good book, slowly sip an espresso brewed in my beloved Nespresso machine, and generally introvert.
 See: what the happiest moms do before breakfast.

 7:00 – check messages on Facebook and email.
 I know most productivity experts advise against this.
-But, sometimes I have messages from customers (orders!) or my team and I can’t focus until they’re dealt with.
+But, sometimes I have messages from customers and I can’t focus until they’re dealt with.
 (Side note: Gretchen Rubin does the same thing, and she’s one of my idols, and quite prolific and productive to boot.)

-At this point I’m often posting content to my Facebook groups.
+At this point I’m often posting content to social media.
 Then I eat breakfast.
 I like to reduce decision fatigue, and this means I’m pretty boring about breakfast!
 Oatmeal with fruit and Greek yogurt, most mornings.

 8:00 – make breakfast for hubs and brew his coffee.
 Check the fridge to see what’s on the meal plan for dinner, defrost meat if needed.
 Kiss hubby and eldest son, 21, out the door.

-At this point I’m dressed and typically listening to some type of podcast or training while I fold laundry.
+At this point I’m dressed and typically listening to a podcast while I fold laundry.
 Then I exercise (this morning it was a “booty barre” routine on YouTube).
 Wash up, then put makeup on.

-I put makeup on every day because it’s literally my business.
-I snap a couple of photos of myself (feels cringe-y typing that and believe me – if you had told me 5 years ago I would be posting selfies to make money I would NEVER have believed you, as I literally had never taken one before I started this business).
+I put makeup on every day and I snap a couple of photos of myself (feels cringe-y typing that and believe me – if you had told me 5 years ago I would be posting selfies online, I would NEVER have believed you, as I literally had never taken one before 2017).

 9:00 – kids are up so I make another breakfast for them.
-(Yes, my kids sleep late, ThankYouJesus.)
-After breakfast and tidying up I read the littles a Bible story and discuss, then a chapter of whatever read-aloud we’re working on.
+(Yes, my kids sleep late, ThankYouVeryMuch.)
+After breakfast and tidying up I read the littles a story and discuss, then a chapter of whatever read-aloud we’re working on.

 Then we start on schoolwork.
 Math, grammar, history, a little science (some days)… I have a 9 year old and a 7 year old so this is still pretty hands on.
 Today with the 5 year old we did puzzles and games.
 He’s a little behind on fine motor skills (maybe due to his preemie status?) so I need to do this more.